 Are there any modifications you like in your peanut butter cookies?

 I’d love to hear stories of childhood baking, they make my heart smile.
 Hope you enjoy.

-One lucky winner will receive a copy of 52 Weeks of Cookies by Maggie McCreath!
+Check Out 52 Weeks of Cookies by Maggie McCreath!